-During the year ended June 30, 2012, the Group entered into a \$504 million equivalent, multi-currency senior unsecured forward start facility.
-During July 2012, the facility was further increased by \$25 million during the expansion period.
+During the year ended June 30, 2012, the Company and the Bank entered into a \$504 million equivalent, multi-currency senior unsecured forward start facility.
 This facility is split into various tranches available at various dates and with contractual amortizations in September 2013 of 15%, in September 2014 of 20%, and final maturity in September 2015 of the remaining balance of 65%.
 The facility is subject to certain customary covenants, including maintaining minimum levels of net worth and liquidity and operating below a maximum leverage ratio.